Lotus can be an easy new plant to grow. What you need to know about lotus before adding them to your pond:

 - They can be invasive, so never put them in bare root into the pond.
 Luckily, they have a hard time growing out of their pots, so just make sure there is a sufficient rim and they won't go anywhere.

-- Pots need to be 16 to 20 inches depending of the variety you get.
+- Pots need to be the right size for your plant so make sure you read about it when you purchase them, it all depends of the variety you get.
 Bigger pots yield bigger blooms!

 - When adding a freshly potted lotus to your pond, place it only a couple inches under the water.
 Once it starts growing, then move it to just a little deeper.
 Depending on the variety, they can go from 4 inches to 18 inches deep.